 Visit Your Doctor Regularly

 Oftentimes, a fungal eye infection would have to advance significantly before any symptoms start to show.
 Don’t take the risk of waiting for an infection to get worse before you see your eye doctor.
-Schedule regular check-ups to get a complete eye exam and to find out whether or not your eyes need medical attention.
+Schedule regular check-ups to get an eye exam and to find out whether or not your eyes need medical attention.

 Clean Your Hands